Romance Fraud Is Surging Among Young Women & It's Down To The Cost Of Living Crisis

 Advertisement

 Although it’s rare for people to share their stories of romance fraud, especially young women, Sarah’s experience is far from unique.
-While official figures from Action Fraud show that almost £90 million was lost to romance scams in 2022, experts believe the true amount could be much higher, as it’s an underreported crime.
-According to the latest data from Barclays, the risk of romance fraud has grown even further in the past year, due to the cost of living crisis.
-Research from Barclays shows that scammers are using the cost of living crisis to come up with new tactics, with over a quarter (27%) of people admitting they would send money to someone they were dating online to help with bills, food and other essentials.
-Scam attempts have increased by 60% in the last six months, while 51% of 21 to 30-year-olds are reporting a rise in the number of suspicious messages they receive on dating sites.
-Furthermore, despite over half (54%) of 21 to 30-year-olds being confident they would not be a victim, they are twice as likely as 51 to 60-year-olds to fall victim to a scam.
+While official figures show that millions were lost to romance scams in 2022, experts believe the true amount could be much higher, as it’s an underreported crime — and the risk of romance fraud has grown even further in the past year due to the cost of living crisis.

 Advertisement